gaderz/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 # TASK 3

-## prefix_length
+## prefix-length ##

-This function takes in a string and a prefix substring as inputs and returns the length of the prefix substring in the input string.
+* This function takes in a string and a prefix substring as inputs and returns the length of the prefix substring in the input string.

 * It does so by checking if the input string starts with the prefix substring.